-Only College applicants (i.e. those seeking a degree & professional development certificate) must submit at least two recommendations, attesting to the applicant's good moral character and Christian witness.
+College applicants must submit at least two recommendations, attesting to the applicant's good moral character and Christian witness.
 These forms must be submitted by persons other than the applicant's family, preferably a pastor and a former teacher or employer.

 Letters with a signature and printed name are acceptable making sure the response covers the same areas of interest as the official Recommendation form.
 Confidentiality requires recommendations to be sent directly from the individuals to the SBIC Admissions Office in a sealed envelope.